Italian hand gestures and facial expressions are fundamental to Italian conversation, allowing Italians to express themselves beyond words.

 Italian Language: 20% Words, 80% Hand Gestures

-Growing up in Italy, I remember my nonna (grandmother) always gesturing while she spoke.
+Growing up in Italy, I remember my nonna (grandma in Italian) always gesturing while she spoke.
 Her hands would fly through the air as if they had a life of their own, punctuating her words and bringing them to life.
 She conveyed her message more through her body language than her words.

 As I got older, I began to understand the cultural significance of these gestures.
 They are an integral part of the Italian way of life, expressing everything from excitement to confusion.